Skip to main content

-It is against the law for student organizations to conduct any activities which involve “hazing.”
+It is also worth mentioning that it is illegal for student organizations to conduct any activities which involve “hazing.”
+According to California law, “hazing” is conduct which causes, or is likely to cause, bodily danger, physical harm, or personal degradation or disgrace resulting in physical or mental harm to another person in the course of the other person’s preinitiation into, initiation into, affiliation with, holding office in, or maintaining membership in any organization.
 Violations may result in loss of registration as a student organization, action by the Center for Student Conduct, or referral to local law enforcement agencies

 When does an activity cross the line into hazing?
 The following three components are key to understanding hazing: